 The cinema magazine Picturegoer was published in the UK between January 1921 and 23 April 1960.
 Initially very successful, after World War II however, it found itself competing with new magazines published by Rank Organisation, Odeon Cinemas, and Associated British Cinemas who replaced it with their own publictions at the cinema kiosks.
 As a result, Picturegoer, in an attempt to attract new readers, became slightly more sensational in the 1950s with covers featuring cheesecake-style artwork of contemporary models and actresses.

-On the whole the cover stars were chosen for their glamorous looks as opposed to proven acting ability.
+On the whole the cover stars were chosen for their glamorous looks as opposed to any proven acting ability.
 Flashbak looks back at some of these (mostly) forgotten, actresses that featured on the cover of Picturegoer in the last three years of its publication.
 Some have disappeared without trace, perhaps burdened by a sexist attitude to their glamorous good looks, others had genuinely tragic lives and died far too young, while a couple went on to have successful acting careers and one is still working today.

 Out of our Picturegoer cover stars, Linda Cristal, born Marta Victoria Moya Burges in Rosario, Argentina, February 23, 1934, was one of the more successful.
 In 1947 she and her parents were involved in a terrible road accident after which Cristal was left an orphan.
 Nine years later her first English-language role, credited as Miss Linda Cristal, was the part of Margarita in the 1956 Western film Comanche, directed by George Sherman and starring Dana Andrews.
 Although one reviewer on IMDB writes of the movie: “There are so many aspects of this film that are bad, it is difficult to decide where to begin.”